 Many issues can be resolved easily when we get help.
 If you feel like you need to talk to someone, call a good, supportive friend, whom you trust.
-If you need to talk to someone and get psychic or deep spiritual advice, you can always talk to one of our live advisors.
+If you need to talk to someone and get spiritual advice, you can always talk to one of our live advisors.
 They are experienced in working with people from all walks of life and can help you with any life area, including your spiritual well being.

 Towards a healthy future